pombredanne/elsim-5/README.md

 the `L4` signature with argument `Ljava`, (i.e. all Java API method calls), the `hex` and `L2` signature.

 In the case of a class signature, the entropies are the mean entropies, averaged over all methods in the class.

+A signature database contains a dictionary with more than one key.

 Projects used